Rose Cheesecake Truffles are an easy, no-bake, Indian fusion dessert. These are perfect dessert bites for parties and festivals.

 Can we Make these Truffles Vegan?

 Although this recipe has significant use of dairy.
 You can totally replace cream cheese with Vegan Cream Cheese to make these.
-I also use heavy cream in the recipe, which can be replaced with coconut cream.

 Ingredients To Make Rose Cheesecake Truffles